build-on-aws/content/posts/ddb-safe-list-updates/index.md

 }
 ```

-# 4. Global Write Lock
+## 4. Global Write Lock

-The final solution is avoid the Transactional Memory problem by prevcenting concurrent writes.
+The final solution is avoid the Transactional Memory problem by preventing concurrent writes.
 We can avoid concurrent writes by requiring any writer to obtain a distributed write lock (using a distributed lock service, such as etcd or zookeeper).

 Since there are many implementations of the global-write-lock pattern, I'll omit sample code and directly discuss the tradeoffs.

 This technique has two significant drawbacks: 1) a distributed lock service adds extra complexity and latency.
 2) A global write lock reduces write throughout.
 If you’re already using a distributed lock service and you don’t need high write throughput, this solution is worth considering.

-# What About Transactions?
+## What About Transactions?

 DynamoDB also supports multi-document [transactions](https://aws.amazon.com/blogs/aws/new-amazon-dynamodb-transactions/), and this sounds like a promising solution.
 But, as my colleague Danilo puts it: